feldera/feldera/docs/tutorials/basics/part1.md

 supply chain management system.
 The pipeline ingests data about suppliers, customers, and orders, and maintains an up-to-date summary of this data in an OLAP database.
 The data can arrive from a variety of sources, such as databases and event streams.
-In this tutorial we will ingest data from Redpanda, a Kafka-compatible message queue.
+In this tutorial we will ingest data from Amazon S3 and Redpanda, a Kafka-compatible message queue.

 ![Real-time supply chain analytics](supply-chain-analytics.png)